ThreeDotsLabs/watermill/README.md

 Your handler receives a message and decides whether to publish new message(s) or return an error.
 What happens next is up to the middlewares you've chosen.

+You can find more about our motivations in our [*Introducing Watermill* blog post](https://threedots.tech/post/introducing-watermill/).

 ## Features

 * **Easy** to understand (see examples below).